What is the course about?

 How will I be taught, and will there be any work outside the class?

-The class will be delivered through a presentation, accompanied by PowerPoint slides.
-We will use a variety maps, images, video and text throughout the sessions.
+The class will be delivered through lectures accompanied by PowerPoint slides.
+We will use a variety of maps, images, video and text throughout the sessions.

 Are there any other costs?
 Is there anything I need to bring?